 An effective VRM program should include these steps:

-- Prioritization: categorization and ranking of vendors by risk to the organization.
+- Prioritization: Categorization and ranking of vendors by risk to the organization.

-- Assessment: identification of the inherent risk of each relationship.
+- Assessment: Identification of the inherent risk of each relationship.

-- Approval: evaluation and approval of vendor remediation.
+- Approval: Evaluation and approval of vendor remediation.

-- Ongoing monitoring: continuous monitoring of vendor security posture to identify potential future issues.
+- Ongoing monitoring: Continuous monitoring of vendor security posture to identify potential future issues.

 Every step in this process is important, but prioritization and assessment are crucial to get right as they set a baseline for everything that follows.
 You want to address vendors most critical to the organization’s IT first.
-And if you don’t do a thorough and proper IT security risk assessment, you will still be leaving your organization open to third-party risk.
+If you don’t do a thorough and proper IT security risk assessment, you will still be leaving your organization open to third-party risk.

-How do you do an IT Vendor Security Risk Assessment?
+How Do You Do an IT Vendor Security Risk Assessment?

 After you have categorized and prioritized IT vendors it’s time to perform your vendor risk assessment.
 The best vendor risk management software to help determine your vendor’s security posture – and your attack surface – is the security questionnaire.
 But you need to be careful when developing your questionnaires.
-Questionnaires tend to be long and detailed, and often include questions that aren’t relevant for that particular vendor.
+Questionnaires tend to be long and detailed and often include questions that aren’t relevant for that particular vendor.
 A poorly-planned questionnaire will not give you the information you need and might prove frustrating for the vendor.
 However, a well-planned questionnaire will be easy for the vendor to complete and will give you sufficient and relevant information to vet the vendor.